SonicMastr/Doki-Doki-Literature-Club-Vita/README.md

 Use these files and then use the [Ren'Py PSVita Distribution Tool](https://github.com/SonicMastr/Renpy-PSVita-Distribution-Tool) to create your own VPK (Can even be used to distribute your own Ren'Py Projects!)

 ## Ren'Py Vita
+This port uses Ren'Py Vita.
 If you would like to contribute to this project, you can do so [at my github repo](https://github.com/SonicMastr/renpy-vita)